nye17/javelin/README.rst

-The default values of ``nwalker``, ``nchain``, and ``nburn`` would usually be enough for fitting continuum or fitting continuum+one line, but the required values would rise quickly with the number of lines if you are doing fitting with muliple lines.
+The default values of ``nwalker``, ``nchain``, and ``nburn`` would usually be enough for fitting continuum or fitting continuum+one line, but the required values would rise quickly with the number of lines if you are doing fitting with multiple lines.
 So, whenever you find the MCMC chain does not converge well --- JAVELIN fail to find a unique combination of solutions but a broad lag distribution, try to increase these three parameters.